 Firms also have a risk assessment at the heart of meeting AML obligations.
 As risks change over time, your risk assessment will need to be kept up to date.
 Companies that apply a risk-based approach to anti-money laundering (AML) will have a major impact on ML / TF risks that may arise in their businesses.
 FCA does not elaborate on how firms assess risk and risk-based approaches.
 Firms also change their risk assessments depending on the product they sell, their size, and the nature of the risks they have.
 With appropriate AML software, companies can perform the required risk assessments.

 FCA has effective, proportionate, and risk-based controls to ensure that its regulations are also applied to companies.
 Companies regulated by FCA in the UK are also subject to certain global regulations, and FCA also monitors companies' compliance with these regulations.
+These firms called FCA regulated firms.
 The quality of AML systems and controls of the companies are also checked.
 Financial crime specialist auditors carry out extensive work on both AML and anti-bribery and anti-corruption issues because they are among the weakest crime factors for firms.
 If these audits or regulators were not available, financial criminals could easily carry out their activities.

 FCA has two proactive AML inspection programs.
 One of these programs is the Systematic Anti-Money Laundering Programme (SAMLP).
 This program includes 14 major retail and investment banks operating in the UK, higher risk business models, and strategic operations abroad.
 The second is the regular AML inspections program for high financial crime risks, often found in smaller banks.